mertall/QEOT/README.md

 # QEOT
-Qualitative Evaluation of Text for Cleaner Knowledge Base from Web Pages Unfinished chatbot model...
+Qualitative Evaluation of Text for Cleaner Knowledge Base

- Features were extracted from a database from VMWare (NDA so cannot share)...

- Chatbot could not be developed due to large amount of data and lack of computational power, as the work was done remote, internationally.
+Created a universal parser, that can be used by any UNIX and LINUX system.

+The commented parser function can only be run on Linux.
+Also developed an 'understandbaility' metric.

  Features need to be loaded into a cloud based chatbot model, of any choosing.
 We were using DrQA from Facebook, but could not get it set up properly due to dependency issues.